opendp/harvard-it-summit-2025/index.md

 ### Harvard Herbaria (2013-2014)

 Rare plants might only be known to grow in one location.
-What geographic information can be public without giving too detail to poachers?
+What geographic information can be public without giving too much detail to poachers?

-### Gehlenborg Lab at HMS (2016-2022)
+### Gehlenborg Lab at HMS (DBMI) (2016-2022)

 Medical knowledge advances by generalizing from unique stories.
 How can we respect the privacy of individuals while still supporting research?